 disorders of hemoglobin synthesis (anemia caused by lead poisoning, sideroblastic anemia);

-severe violations hemostasis (hemophilia) due to the formation of a hematoma;
+severe violations hemostasis (hemophilia) due to the formation of hematoma;

-the first trimester of pregnancy (see also the section "Use during pregnancy and lactation").
+first trimester of pregnancy (see also section "Use during pregnancy and lactation").

 special instructions

-Parenteral use of iron preparations can cause allergic reactions up to anaphylactoid.
-In case of an allergic reaction medium are recommended antihistamines...
-In the case of anaphylactoid reactions - adrenaline immediately.
+Parenteral use of iron supplements can cause allergic reactions, including anaphylactoid ones.
+In case of an allergic reaction medium degree, recommended antihistamines.
+In case of development of anaphylactoid reactions - adrenaline immediately.

-The risk of developing allergic and anaphylactoid reactions is high enough for patients with bronchial asthma, Crohn's disease, chronic polyarthritis, reduced binding capacity
+The risk of developing allergic and anaphylactoid reactions is quite high for patients with bronchial asthma, Crohn's disease, chronic polyarthritis, reduced binding capacity

 Pregnancy and lactation

-Since the complex of iron (III) hydroxide with polyisomaltose in small quantities unchanged is excreted in milk, caution is necessary when prescribing during lactation.
+Since the complex of iron (III) hydroxide with polyisomaltose is excreted unchanged in milk in small quantities, caution is necessary when prescribing during lactation.

 Elderly patients